mhausenblas/eksphemeral/README.md

 ## Use

-You can create, inspect, and prolong the lifetime of a cluster.
+You can create, inspect, and prolong the lifetime of a cluster with the CLI as shown in the following.
+If you prefer a visual interface (requires Docker) check out the [local EKSphemeral UI](ui/) proxy.

 ### Create clusters